middlewarehq/middleware/README.md

    Once the project is running, access the application through your web browser at `http://localhost:8000`.

 # Contributing guidelines
-To get started contributing to dora-metrics check out our [CONTRIBUTING.md](https://github.com/middlewarehq/dora-metrics/blob/main/CONTRIBUTING.md).
+To get started contributing to middleware check out our [CONTRIBUTING.md](https://github.com/middlewarehq/middleware/blob/main/CONTRIBUTING.md).

 We appreciate your contributions and look forward to working together to make DORA Metrics even better!